sunfounder/thales_kit/docs/source/hello_led.rst

     import utime

-Like machine, the ``utime`` library is introduced here, which handles all time-related things, including the delay we need to use.
-Let's insert a delay sentence between ``led_onboard.value(1)`` and ``led_onboard.value(0)``, let them be separated by 2 seconds:
+Like machine, the ``utime`` library is introduced here, which handles all time-related function in MicroPython, including the two-second delay function we need to use: ".sleep().
+Insert a delay function between ``led_onboard.value(1)`` and ``led_onboard.value(0)``, and set the delay to 2 seconds:

 .. code-block:: python

     utime.sleep(2)

 Now, the code should look like this.
-Run it, we will be able to see that the onboard LED turns on first and then turns off:
+Run it, and we will be able to see that the onboard LED first turns on, and then turns off:

 .. code-block:: python